Start: Capileira Finish: Bérchules

 Villages along the way: Bubión, Pitres, Mencina, Altabéitar, Pórtugos

 Route through the Trevélez River Valley with fantastic vista points.
-A long but not too difficult and quite entertaining walk along a long-distance path to the highest village in the Alpujarras, and as they claim, in all of Spain.
+A long but scenic route, not too difficult and quite entertaining.
+Following a long distance path to the highest village in the Alpujarras and the cradle of the delicious serrano ham; can´t miss tasting it as you relax after a nice day walk!

 Villages along the way: Busquistar, Trevélez

-3 walks to choose from, including a spectacular longer walk high into the Sierra Nevada, a circular route in the beautiful area around Trevélez and a shorter walk along the Camino de Granada.
+Trevélez has lots to offer so there are walks to choose from today; a spectacular longer walk high into the Sierra Nevada, a circular route in the interesting area around Trevélez and a shorter walk along part of the Camino de Granada, the way that pilgrims followed when coming from the south and heading to Santiago de Compostela.

 Villages along the way: Tiny villages of the Sierra Nevada

-A pleasant route through a shady wood along narrow paths.
-The last section with sweeping views.
-In clear weather, the African continent is visible from the highest point, El Portichuelo.
+Leaving Trevélez, the day starts along a pleasant route through a shady wood along narrow paths.
+The last section will provide sweeping views of the African continent visible , on clear days, from the highest point - El Portichuelo.

 Villages along the way: Bérchules

-Optional walk today in the Río Grande Valley north of Bérchules, following an irrigation channel or "acequia" past the ruins of a 13th century Moorish silk-washing house.
+In the morning there is still the option of hiking along the Río Grande Valley, north of Bérchules, following an irrigation channel or "acequia" and discovering the ruins of a 13th century Moorish silk-washing house that takes back to the historical importance of this area in the textile industry of the time.
 This afternoon you catch an afternoon bus to Granada.

-We highly recommend booking an extra night in Bérchules to make this an 8-day trip.
+We highly recommend booking an extra night in Bérchules to make this an 8-day trip and be able to enjoy a day in Granada.

 Small family hotels, set in beautiful white villages.
 All of them have been carefully selected for their location, atmosphere and/or unique services.
 All rooms are en-suite.
 Some of the hotels we work with appear here.
 If a certain hotel is unable to confirm due to lack of availability, we will request a similar one and inform you about the alternative booked.